yowlonglee/Enhanced-Powergaming-Scripts/README.md

 #### The Scripts
 Below are a listing of the different scripts included in the Main Component.

-##### MO-ARCHER

-This is a script specifically designed for the Archer Kit.
-This script will cast pre-buff spells when the "D" key is pressed.
-In addition to pre-buffing, the script will intelligently heal and use abilities both in and out of combat.

 ##### MO-BasicAI

 This script is designed for the minimalists who normally turn party AI off in their games.
 All classes can use this script.
-It will constantly Turn Undead when the "V" key is pressed and will cast pre-buffing spells when the "D" key is pressed.
-If the character is able, the script will constantly be detecting traps while idle.
-Additionally, if playing a Bard class, the script will constantly be casting the Bard song.
-Finally, this script will cast long duration spells (i.e. Stoneskin/Ironskin) and ensure they are kept active.
-This script will NOT auto-attack enemies.

-##### MO-DIVINE

-This script is designed for all divine classes and combinations: Cleric, Druid, FC, FD, CR, MC, FMC, etc. If playing a Cleric/Thief, the script will detect traps while not in combat.
 This script will constantly Turn Undead when the "V" key is pressed and will cast pre-buffing spells when the "D" key is pressed.
-In addition to pre-buffing, the script will intelligently heal and use abilities both in and out of combat.
+If playing a thief or monk class, the script will detect traps while not in combat.
+If playing a Bard class, the script will constantly be singing the applicable Bard song.

-##### MO-FIGHTER/MAGE
+##### MO-CORE

-This script works for Kensai/Berserker -> Mage dual classes and the FM and FMT multiclasses.
-If playing a FMT, the script will constantly be detecting traps while idle.
-This script will cast pre-buff spells when the "D" key is pressed.
-In addition to pre-buffing, the script will intelligently use abilities both in and out of combat.
-This includes intelligently detecting invisibility and removing enemy protections.
+This script is designed for all core classes: Fighter, Mage, Thief, Cleric, Druid, and any combination of multiclass/dualclass to include kits.
+This script will constantly Turn Undead when the V key is pressed and will cast pre-buffing spells when the D key is pressed.
+If the character is able, the script will constantly be detecting traps.

 ##### MO-MONK